dmrazzy/documentation/docs/setup/deploymentnew/v3-installation/1.2.0.2/on-premises-deployment-without-dns.md

       kubectl -n kube-system rollout status deploy coredns kubectl -n kube-system rollout status coredns-autoscaler
       ```
+      > Note:
+      > * Since this deployment is without proper DNS and using self signed certificate please be informed that while accessing the UI components in browsr the sites will be in `Not-secure` state.

 ## 7. MOSIP K8 Cluster Global configmap, Ingress and Storage Class setup